ctnava/rxtechnotes/law/hipaa.md

 ## The Health Information Portability & Accountability Act (HIPAA, 1996)

+HIPAA was designed to protect people’s access to health insurance in the event that they changed jobs or have pre-existing health conditions.
+It has been expanded to:

+- Alleviate the cost and administrative burdens of healthcare transactions placed on the consumer
+- Define standards and requirements to protect the privacy & security of Protected Health Information for individuals

-HIPAA protects patient privacy by regulating how **Covered Entities** handle **Protected Health Information (PHI)**.
+It protects patient privacy by regulating how **Covered Entities** handle **Protected Health Information (PHI)**.
 It is a large statute that primarily concerns the continuation of health insurance coverage for workers who leave their jobs.
 UAll personnel that have access to PHI must be formally trained periodically on HIPAA regulations to stay up to date and there must be a designated privacy officer appointed on duty.

 - **Covered Entities**: Individuals or organizations that are subject to HIPAA regulations because they handle protected health information (PHI) in connection with standard electronic transactions.
 Covered entities include:
   - **Health Plans**: Insurance companies, HMOs, Medicare, Medicaid
   - **Healthcare Providers**: Doctors, clinics, pharmacies, hospitals, and other licensed providers who transmit health data electronically
   - **Healthcare Clearinghouses**: Entities that process or facilitate the processing of nonstandard health information into a standard format
 - **Protected Health Information (PHI)**: Any information (oral, written, or electronic) that can be used to identify a patient and that relates to the individual’s past, present, or future physical or mental health or condition, the provision of healthcare, or payment for healthcare.
 PHI is protected under HIPAA and must be kept confidential by all Covered Entities and Business Associates.
 Under HIPAA, this information must be safeguarded through administrative, physical, and technical controls, and can only be disclosed with patient authorization or for certain permitted purposes such as treatment, payment, or healthcare operations.
   PHI includes but is not limited to:
   - **Spoken Word (Verbal)**: Conversations between healthcare providers or with patients